Credit Suisse trims Dubai investment banking,ships jobs to Qatar

 QATARI APPEAL

-The cuts at Credit Suisse echo similar steps at Deutsche Bank and Japan's Nomura Holding recently and come as investment banking deals shrink and banks jostle for the available fees.
+The cuts at Credit Suisse echo similar steps at Deutsche Bank (DBKGn.DE) and Japan's Nomura Holding (8604.T) recently and come as investment banking deals shrink and banks jostle for the available fees.

 Moving jobs to Qatar will come as a blow to Dubai, which is vying to maintain its dominance as the region's financial hub and hold the rival Qatar Financial Centre at bay.